 Natural gas, NGL and crude oil supply and demand dynamics.
 Natural gas continues to be a critical component of energy supply and demand in the United States.
-The price of natural gas rebounded during 2016, with the New York Mercantile Exchange, or NYMEX, natural gas futures price at \$3.71 per one million British Thermal Units ("MMBtu") as of December 30, 2016, compared with \$2.28 per MMBtu as of December 31, 2015.
-Despite the significant increase, natural gas prices continue to trade at lower-than-average historical prices due in part to increased natural gas production and the amount of natural gas in storage in the continental United States.
+The average spot price of natural gas increased during 2017 relative to 2016.
+The average daily Henry Hub Natural Gas Spot Price was \$2.99 per one million British Thermal Units ("MMBtu") during 2017, compared with \$2.52 per MMBtu during 2016.
+Henry Hub closed at \$3.69 per MMBtu on December 29, 2017.
+Despite these modest gains, natural gas prices continue to trade at lower-than-average historical prices due in part to increased natural gas production and the amount of natural gas in storage in the continental United States.
 In the near term, we believe that until the supply of natural gas in storage has been reduced, natural gas prices are likely to remain constrained.
 Over the long term, we believe that the prospects for continued natural gas demand are favorable and will be driven primarily by global population and economic growth, as well as the continued displacement of coal-fired electricity generation by natural gas-fired electricity generation.

 In addition, certain of our gathering systems are directly affected by crude oil supply and demand dynamics.
-Similar to natural gas prices, crude oil prices increased significantly during 2016, with the West Texas Intermediate ("WTI") crude oil price benchmark increasing by 105% from February to December of 2016, when it closed at \$53.75 per barrel.
-In response to the increase in crude oil prices, the number of active crude oil drilling rigs in the continental United States increased from a low of 316 in May 2016 to 525 in December 2016, according to Baker Hughes.
+Crude oil prices continued to increase during 2016 and 2017, with the average daily West Texas Intermediate ("WTI") crude oil spot price increasing from an average \$43.29 per barrel during 2016 to an average of \$50.80 per barrel during 2017, representing a 17% increase.
+WTI closed at \$60.46 per barrel on December 29, 2017.
+In response to the increase in crude oil prices, the number of active crude oil drilling rigs in the continental United States increased from 525 in December 2016 to 747 in December 2017, according to Baker Hughes.
 Over the next several years, we expect that crude oil prices will rebound sufficiently to support continued drilling and increasing production in the Bakken Shale, Eagle Ford Shale, Permian Basin and Niobrara Shale.

 Growth in production from U.S. shale plays.
 Over the past several years, natural gas production from unconventional shale resources has increased significantly due to advances in technology that allow producers to extract significant volumes of natural gas from unconventional shale plays on favorable economic terms relative to most conventional plays.
-In recent years, a number of producers and their joint venture partners, including large international operators, industrial manufacturers and private equity sponsors, have committed significant capital to the development of these unconventional resources, including the Piceance Basin, Barnett, Bakken, Marcellus and Utica shale plays in which we operate, and we believe that these long-term capital investments will support sustained drilling activity in unconventional shale plays.
+In recent years, a number of producers and their joint venture partners, including large international operators, industrial manufacturers and private equity sponsors, have committed significant capital to the development of these unconventional resources, including the Piceance, Barnett, Bakken, Marcellus, Utica and Delaware Basin shale plays in which we operate, and we believe that these long-term capital investments will support sustained drilling activity in unconventional shale plays.